sofiane-abou-abderrahim/react-place-picker/README.md

 1. use `useEffect` in `DeleteConfirmation.jsx` to stop the timer when the `<DeleteConfirmation>` component disappears
 2. return a cleanup function inside the Effect function

+## 12. The Problem with Object & Function Dependencies

+1. add the `onConfirm` prop as a dependency of the `useEffect` function in `DeleteConfirmation.jsx`